An Introduction to Local History - Step 1

-- Walking the town: a leisurely stroll around historic Beverley to see what we can discover of our rich past, provision can be made for those with limited mobility.
+- Walking the town: a leisurely stroll around historic Beverley to see what we can discover of our rich past, provision can be made for these with limited mobility

-- The local history of the county, with a focus on prehistoric remains in the East Riding including perplexing sites such as Huggate Dikes and Burton Bushes.
-We will also explore how transport has developed locally through the age of canals and
+- The local history of the county, with a focus on prehistoric remains in the East Riding including perplexing sites such as Huggates Dikes and Burton Bushes.
+We will also explore how transport has developed locally through the age of canals and railways.

 For start dates and fees, consult the relevant course guides below or you can request a prospectus by post.